vlaaad/remote-repl/README.md

 nil
 user=>
 ```

-Alternatively, you can use `-main` to immediately drop into remote repl:
+You can use `-main` to immediately drop into a remote repl:
 ```sh
 $ clj -m vlaaad.remote-repl :port 5555
 user=> (System/getProperty "clojure.server.repl")